FREE SHIPPING on USA Orders $50+ / International Orders $75+

 Dry brushing, as the name suggests, is when you take a brush with thick bristles - like this body brush - and gently buff your skin in small, circular motions.
 In addition to helping ease the appearance of strawberry legs, regular dry brushing can also stimulate circulation, help treat dry skin, and even lessen the appearance of cellulite.

 Then, do some gentle exfoliation in the shower.
-We always recommend an exfoliant that’s free of synthetics, harsh abrasives, microbeads, alcohol, and overly-harsh acids (you can learn more on that here) and full of hydrating, skin-soothing ingredients like vitamin E, jojoba, and antioxidants.
+Exfoliants free of synthetics, harsh abrasives, microbeads, alcohol, and overly-harsh acids and full of hydrating, skin-soothing ingredients are best.
+That's why our Zen Out of Ten Face Scrub is made with vitamin E, jojoba, and antioxidants.

 Now, doing this back-to-back may wind up over-exfoliating your skin, so we recommend that you alternate days or simply stick to the strategy that you like best.